Skylar-Lorena/wuwogka_samp_site/README.md

 - Replace `https://github.com/yourusername/portfolio-template.git` with the actual link to your GitHub repository.
 - Modify any other sections as needed to suit your project details.

-This `README.md` serves as a comprehensive guide for anyone who wants to use your portfolio template, providing all the necessary information for setup and customization.
+This `README.md` serves as a comprehensive guide for anyone who wants to use the portfolio template, providing all the necessary information for setup and customization.